velartrill/velartrill.github.io/orig/sparrow.md

 "*Useless!?*" I grab her by the shoulders.
 "You are a *God*-damned *hero,* Sparrow Fenwild.
 You've been giving all your damn life.
 Isn't it about time you sat the fuck down and let the rest of us show some gratitude?"

 "What do you think?
-If you went and asked any random fuck down at the tavern what he thought of some stupid good-for-nothing bitch getting fat off his work and giving nothing back to no one for it?
+If you went and asked any ol' fuck down at the tavern what he thought of some stupid good-for-nothing bitch getting fat off his work and giving nothing back to no one for it?
 What do you think he'd say, Kess?"

 "You know what, let's go ask!"
 I stand, glaring down at her.
 "Let's go to the tavern and I'll find someone to ask.
 And I'll tell him everything you did for the fight.
 How many lives you saved.
 And I'll show him all the scars you got for your trouble.
 At *age fucking nineteen.* And I'll tell him what they did to you.
 And I'll ask him what he thinks you're due.
 'Cause what do you think he'll say, Spar?"